orstavik/JoiComponents/book/chapter4/Pattern2_HelicopterParent.md

 ```
 [Custom Ol Li example on codepen.io](https://codepen.io/orstavik/pen/KoeLme).

-### Example: custom columns
+### Example 2: custom columns
-In this example, a set of columns is created by:
+In this example we look at a HelicopterParent that needs to *customize the space between each element*.
+The example is a custom collection of columns with a border between them:
 1. making a grid in the parent container,
 2. adding a left border on all the children items, and
 3. hiding the left border only on the first item inside the container at all times.

 [Custom column example on codepen.io](https://codepen.io/orstavik/pen/BrPKNp).

-## Why do we need a component pair for this type of lists?
+## The allure of a generalized HelicopterParent
 1. We do not want the collection element (OL) to neither alter the lightDom around itself nor its children.
 Such changes would be extremely hard to manage.
 Such added content would look and feel the same as
 content in the original template and content added dynamically.